Notes:

 <div id="imageSlider">

-<img src="http://bisha.neocities.org/images/airandwatershow.png" alt="Air and Water Show">
+<img src="https://bisha.neocities.org/images/airandwatershow.png" alt="Air and Water Show">

-<img src="http://bisha.neocities.org/images/firepit.png" alt="Fire Pit">
+<img src="https://bisha.neocities.org/images/firepit.png" alt="Fire Pit">

-<img src="http://bisha.neocities.org/images/pumpkins.png" alt="Pumpkins">
+<img src="https://bisha.neocities.org/images/pumpkins.png" alt="Pumpkins">

 </div>